History of United Airlines: Expansion into a national carrier

-Deregulation
+Deregulation Era

 United sought overseas routes in the 1960s, but the 1969 Transpacific Route Case denied it this expansion; it did not gain an overseas route until 1983, when United began flights to Tokyo from Portland and Seattle.
 United became a proponent of deregulation due to its perception that regulation, as it then existed, was a major constraint on United's ability to profitably grow.
 After years of focused work to bring about deregulation, the 1978 Airline Deregulation Act became law.

 During the 1970s, economic turmoil and the "stagflation" that ensued, as well as labor unrest and the pressures of the 1978 Airline Deregulation Act, greatly hampered the industry and United, which incurred losses at a time when it was also undergoing changes at the top of both United and its parent company UAL Corp.
 Some changes were due largely to the retirement of long-term senior management members, as well as performance-driven changes at the very top in 1969 and again in 1985 following the pilot strike (discussed below).

 In May 1981, a week after rival American Airlines launched AAdvantage, the first modern frequent flyer program, United launched its Mileage Plus.

 In 1982, United was the launch carrier for the Boeing 767-200, receiving its first 767-200s on August 19.
-The launch order for 30 airplanes in 1978, together with an order for 30 727-200s, totaled $1.2 billion, and was the largest commercial airplane order up to that time, eclipsing Pan Am's launch order for the 747.
+The launch order for 30 airplanes in 1978, together with an order for 30 Boeing 727-200s, totaled $1.2 billion, and was the largest commercial airplane order up to that time, eclipsing Pan Am's launch order for the 747.

 In 1984, United was the first airline to serve all 50 states with commercial airports when it started flights to Atlanta, Nashville, Memphis, Little Rock, Fargo, Casper, Jackson, and Charleston.

 In 1985, United agreed to buy the ailing Pan American World Airways' entire Pacific Division, Boeing 747SPs, and L-1011-500s, and flight crew staffs for $750 million.
 By late 1986, United flew to thirteen Pacific destinations, most of which were purchased from Pan Am.